-Leonardo Drew Interview Transcript, Artists Documentation Program, Harvard Art Museums/Fogg Museum, 01/10/2008 Video: adp2008a\drew\edmast\a.mp4 / Interview #: VI2000-020.2008a / TRT: 01:06:50
+Leonardo Drew Interview Transcript, Artists Documentation Program, Harvard Art Museums/Fogg Museum, 01/10/2008 Video: adp2008a\drew\001va.mp4 / Interview #: VI2000-020.2008a / TRT: 01:07:50

 Copyright © 2011 President and Fellows of Harvard College.
-This interview is made available for non-commercial research purposes only and may not be duplicated or distributed without express written permission from Harvard and ADP Archives, Menil Archives, The Menil Collection.
+This interview is made available for non-commercial research purposes only and may not be duplicated or distributed without express written permission from Harvard and ADP Archive, Menil Archives, The Menil Collection

-Leonardo Drew: they will enhance, actually, the piece.
+Leonardo Drew: ...they will enhance, actually, the piece.
 They won't take away.

 Angela Chang: Okay.
 Um-hum.

 Leonardo Drew: Because since aging is a part of the work's base, then how could that be, you know, like a liability?
 It's a great thing, you know.
-Helen M: Um-hum.

 Leonardo Drew: It's like - I mean, I push that process in the studio.
-Helen M: Right.

 CM-U: What damages have occurred to your works that you thought were particularly serious?

 Leonardo Drew: Gosh.
-You know I had something [phrase inaudible].
+You know I had something \\\\\ [phrase inaudible].
 Let's see.

 Serious ones.
 Oh, okay.
 All right.
 All right.
 This is only with materials that I had not necessarily gotten to yet but was headed there.
 Now, in the beginning, I was working with a lot of dead animal parts.

 CM-U: Dead animal parts?

 Leonardo Drew: Yes. (laughs) Now that's really where all this starts, this aging stuff starts.
-Like, Number 8 [1988, Collection of the artist], actually is a piece that I kept.
-It's mine.
-There are two works that I own.
-There are three that I think are